Posted by Therese Christoffersen 8263 Hits

 The observer program also included interoperability demos from interested vendors, which could show how their solutions meet the FRMCS Plugtests test cases and observer scenario use cases.

-PLUGTESTS events are organized by ETSI and are co-funded by the European Union and the European Free Trade Association (EFTA).
+PLUGTESTS events are organized by ETSI and are co-funded by the European Commission (EC) and the European Free Trade Association (EFTA).

 Decoration